 Apple Peanut Butter Cookies

-Apple Peanut Butter Cookies, warm from the oven, are the perfect way to enjoy a crisp fall or winter day!
+Apple Peanut Butter Cookies, warm and tender from the oven, are the perfect way to enjoy a crisp fall or winter day!

 Minnesota has a great number of famous apple varieties to its name, and so many of them are favorites with our family – think Haralson, Honey Crisp, Zestar!, and SweeTango.
 So when we have fresh apples available from local orchards each fall – such a treat! – I bake with them every chance I can get.